 - Extended toe protects your forefoot against roots and rocks when you go off-road running.

 - Compression molded midsole provides cushioning and good arch support

 - The shoe has a sleek and comfortable fit that allows all areas of your feet to be exercised naturally, without the over protection you find in normal running shoes.
-Many believe that minimalist running shoe’s close fitting around the feet helps to speed up relieve and recovery from Planta Fasciitis, faster than you will get from other types of shoes.
+Many believe that minimalist running shoe’s close fitting around the feet helps to speed up relieve and recovery from Plantar Fasciitis, faster than you will get from other types of shoes.

 - It is available in an amazing collection of 16 different combination of vibrant colors.
 Color preference for runners must have been thoughtfully considered.